tenseoverflow/hen.ee/_posts/2021-06-30-guides-for-owning-a-server.md

 layout: post
 description: In order to become more web independent and private, it is highly recommended to start hosting your own website and services yourself.
 summary: How to become web independent and manage your own server.
-tags:   2021 privacy technology guide
+tags:   2021 privacy technology guide self-hosted
 minute: 3
-image: images/wp2168838.jpg
+image: /images/wp2168838.jpg
 ---

 <img src="/images/wp2168838.jpg" alt="Data center" style="width: 100%; height: 100%;" />